eduardoboucas/buildtimes/_posts/2017-01-25-components-naming-convention-sass.markdown

 categories: blog
 tags: sass
 ---
 To build a library of UI components that is flexible enough to be dropped into any project, there are some things to be considered.
-To avoid naming collisions, you might want to prefix CSS selectors with a certain sequence of characters, but what should you use?
+To avoid naming collisions, you might want to prefix CSS classes with a certain sequence of characters, but what should you use?
 What if the prefix you choose is already being used by something else?
 Unlikely, I know, but possible nonetheless.
 And what about the naming convention for the class names?
 Is the project using *camelCase*, *PascalCase* or hyphen-separated names?
 It'd be great if your library could match whatever is being used in the host project.<!--more-->

 I put together a small Sass snippet that allows you to define the name of a component and dynamically choose whether or not it should be prefixed (and what prefix to use) and what naming convention is used to render the CSS selector.